 Amitabh Behar, convenor of India's Wada Na Todo Abhiyan, and Marta Benavides, an outspoken advocate for people and planet, were re-elected at the assembly to serve second terms.

 We know that Mandela – Madiba as he was called in his beloved country - is alive in all that we do, in the way we decide to live, lives dedicated to the well being of all and the care of Mother Earth.

 His soft and tender smile, the peaceful semblance of his face, are here to stay, as we walk the paths we are called to walk, if we choose to live them in the way he did - in humbleness, in the magnificent magnanimity of caring deeply, intentionally and sincerely.

 This article contains excerpts from the Johannesburg Call to Action.
-You can read the full document here.
+You can read the full document in English or Spanish.
 Translations are being prepared by GCAP constituents; we'll share the additional language versions as they become available.

 This website is financed in part with financial assistance from the European Union.
 The contents though are the sole responsibility of GCAP and can under no circumstances be regarded as reflecting the position of the European Union.